zyro/hyde-x/README.md

 Obviously largely a port of the awesome [Hyde](https://github.com/poole/hyde) theme.

+Many thanks to [Andrei Mihu](https://github.com/zyro) for the original port of [hyde-x](https://github.com/zyro/hyde-x) from which this project is forked.

 ### Questions, ideas, bugs, pull requests?

 All feedback is welcome!
-Head over to the [issue tracker](https://github.com/zyro/hyde-x/issues).
+Head over to the [issue tracker](https://github.com/forquare/rehyde-x/issues).

 ### License

-Open sourced under the [MIT license](https://github.com/zyro/hyde-x/blob/master/LICENSE).
+Open sourced under the [MIT license](https://github.com/forquare/rehyde-x/blob/master/LICENSE).